About the Workshop

 Description of Workshop:

 This workshop is a unique five-day experience that is offered each year to CfAO graduate students, postdoctoral researchers, and others involved in CfAO educational activities.
-The workshop consists of a set of integrated components: 1) training in inquiry-based learning; 2) visits to technical facilities; 3) partnership building; and 4) design of instructional materials.
-Participants are encouraged to return for multiple years with an increasing role in workshop leadership.
+The workshop consists of a set of integrated components: 1) training in inquiry-based learning; 2) visits to technical facilities; 3) partnership building; and 4) communicating research to the community.

 The CfAO is involved in a range of research and technology projects that include astronomy, physics, mathematics, engineering, and vision science.
 Our astronomical advances, and the technology development that supports the science, relies heavily on the resources of the state of Hawaii.
 The summits of Mauna Kea and Haleakala are the sites of many of our nations most powerful telescopes, and plans for the development of new instrumentation for these telescopes, make the continued use of these sites critical to the field of astronomy.
 The CfAO is committed to building partnerships in Hawaii and contributing to an informed community.
 A major goal of these partnerships and community activities is to increase the participation of Native Hawaiians in astronomy and the technology that enables astronomical research.

-Maui Community College, the Maui Economic Development Board, the U.S. Air
+the Maui Economic Development Board, the U.S. Air Force Research Laboratory

-communities of Hawaii.
-The Maui Science and Technology Education
+scientific and educational communities of Hawaii.
+The Maui High Tech Industry

 You are here: